greghendershott/wffi/README.md

     Other than the code block, the rest of the section is purely for documentation.

-    If you need a code block in this section that is _not_ the template, then use the other code block style -- indenting with four spaces:
+    If you need another code block in this section that is _not_ the template, then mark it using an indent of four spaces:

         Here's a code block using
         the indented spaces style.
         It won't be confused with
         the template.

+    Or, mark it using just 3 ticks (instead of 4):

+    ```
+    Here's a code block using
+    the indented spaces style.
+    It won't be confused with
+    the template.
+    ```

     ## Response:

     Likewise, a section level 2 named "Response" is special.
 It may contain an HTTP response template.
 For instance: